parinazn/parinazn.github.io/group.md

 <tr>
       <td><img src="{{ site.baseurl }}/imgs/maitrayee_keskar.jpeg" alt="maitrayee_keskar"></td>
       <td> <b>Maitrayee Keskar (UCSD ECE MSc, Winter 2025 - Fall 2025)</b> <a href="https://www.linkedin.com/in/maitrayee-keskar-0a426a19a/">[LinkedIn]</a> <br><br>
 Maitrayee joined our group during the first year of her MSc studies in Electrical and Computer Engineering at UCSD.
 She conducted independent research on the impacts of information sharing in multi-agent reinforcement learning in partially observable environments.
-She was part of the 2025 ECE SRIP program. </td>
+She was part of the 2025 ECE SRIP program.
+Next: EECS PhD at UC Merced. </td>
 </tr>

   <tr>
       <td><img src="{{ site.baseurl }}/imgs/raman_ebrahimi.jpg" alt="raman_ebrahimi"></td>
       <td> <b>Raman Ebrahimi (UCSD ECE MSc, Fall 2022 - Spring 2025)</b> <a href="https://ramanebrahimi.github.io/">[Homepage]</a><a href="https://www.linkedin.com/in/ramanebrahimi/">[LinkedIn]</a> <br><br>
 Raman completed his MSc in Electrical and Computer Engineering at the University of California, San Diego.
 Prior to joining our group, he received his BSc degrees in Industrial Engineering and Physics from the Sharif University of Technology in 2022.
 He joined our group at OSU in Fall 2022, and moved to UCSD in Summer 2023.
 He conducted research on the modeling and analysis of strategic behavior in multilayer networks and classification problems.
+Next: ECE PhD at UCSD.
 Publications:
     <ul>
       <li> R. Ebrahimi, P. Naghizadeh. <a href="/papers/conferences/allerton23.pdf">United We Fall: On The Nash Equilibria of Multiplex Network Games</a>.
 In Allerton 2023.</li>
       <li> R. Ebrahimi, P. Naghizadeh. <a href="/papers/conferences/gamesec24.pdf">Extended Horizons: Multi-hop Awareness in Network Games</a>.
 In GameSec 2024.</li>